About Dora Banyasz

 - advising an Australian professional services engineering company on a bribery investigation being conducted by the Australian Federal Police, including conducting an independent investigation, and advising on associated regulatory matters;

-- advising major Australian Bank in connection with an investigation by ASIC of a potential breach of the ASIC Act and with referral of the matter to the CDPP;
+- advising major Australian Bank in connection with an investigation by ASIC of a potential criminal breach of the ASIC Act and with referral of the matter to the CDPP;

 - advising an Australian mining company on issues relating to continuous disclosure and potential related regulatory action or litigation;